About Blake W. Rush

 - Estate Planning – Wills, Living Wills, Powers of Attorney, Advanced Directives

-Mr. Rush has dedicated his professional career to providing exceptional legal services to his clients and has more than a decade of experience successfully representing individuals and families in a variety of legal issues throughout New Jersey and Pennsylvania.
-Prior to opening his own law office, Mr. Rush was an attorney for nine (9) years at Pfeiffer Bruno, a prominent PA/NJ law firm, where he was solely responsible for handling all family law matters for the firm as well as several substantial personal injury cases.
+Mr. Rush has dedicated his professional career to providing exceptional legal services to his clients and has more than thirteen (13) years of experience successfully representing individuals and families in a variety of legal issues throughout New Jersey and Pennsylvania.
+Prior to opening his own law office in 2016, Mr. Rush worked as an attorney for nine (9) years at Pfeiffer Bruno, a prominent PA/NJ law firm, where he was solely responsible for handling all family law matters for the firm as well as several substantial personal injury cases.

 Throughout his career, Mr. Rush has developed a reputation as an aggressive, well-prepared, and trustworthy advocate who works tirelessly for his clients in order to effectively settle cases or obtain successful outcomes at trial.